A topic from the subject of Calibration in Chemistry.

 Basic Concepts

-• Accuracy: The closeness of a measurement to the true value.
+• Accuracy: How close a measurement is to the true value.

-• Precision: The reproducibility of a measurement.
+• Precision: The reproducibility of a measurement; how consistent measurements are when repeated.

 Equipment and Techniques